dsindex/ntagger/README.md

         먹다 VV - O
         ...
         ```
+      - data/clova2019_morph_space
+        - this data is identical to `data/clova2019_morph` except it treats spaces as tokens.
       - there is no test set. therefore, set valid.txt as test.txt.
     - Korean BERT and Glove are described [here](https://github.com/dsindex/iclassifier/blob/master/KOR_EXPERIMENTS.md)
       - bpe : `pytorch.all.bpe.4.8m_step` (inhouse)